Briton Ferry railway station

 Briton Ferry railway station is a minor station in the village of Briton Ferry, south Wales.
-It is 206 mi 40 chain from London Paddington.
+It is 206 mi 40 chain from the zero point at London Paddington, measured via Stroud.
 The station is located at ground level at Shelone Road in Briton Ferry.
 It is a stop on the South Wales Main Line, served by Transport for Wales Swanline regional trains between Swansea and Cardiff.

 The station is sited within the Cwrt Sart junction complex where the Swansea District Line meets the South Wales Main Line.
 The present station opened on 1 June 1994, which replaced an earlier station that closed to passengers on 2 November 1964 and to goods services on 6 September 1965.